mitre/microsoft-sql-server-2017-cis-baseline/README.md

 # Set to True if the MS SQL Server instance is clustered
 clustered_instance: False

-# Enter the maximum number of error log files allowed
+# Enter the maximum number of error log files allowed (CIS required value is 12; this value is not hard-coded to allow for tailoring this profile to organizational requirements)
 max_error_logs: 12

 # List of the databases excluded from being evaluated